 - recent significant changes in your child's life.

 Indicate these on your Parental Release form or by email to [email protected].
 You can rest assured that your child is being cared for lovingly as you attend your morning workshop or evening plenary.

-After April 1, 2019 check out the Junior Gathering FAQs on our website.
+Check out the Junior Gathering FAQs on our website.

 Connect with other parents who have attended Gathering before.

 “My spirit was fed by my awareness of the children fully engaged in the present with each other.
 I was called to be present with them as we shared our physical and spiritual space together.” – Pinetrees staff